anvilproject/anvil-portal/analytics/anvil-analytics-portal/readme.md

 ## Updating the report

-* In `analytics.ipynb`:
+* In `portal-analytics.ipynb`:
   * Replace the two mentions of each time period with the new time periods
   * Update the two time period variables
   * If necessary, adjust page breaks, `split_vertical` parameters, `rows_limit` parameters, and/or cell order to make the tables pack more neatly into the pages of the PDF

-* After exporting, rename the PDF to "NCPI Portal Analytics Report - <end date>.pdf"
+* After exporting, rename the PDF to "Anvil Portal Analytics Report - <end date>.pdf"